 It is important to understand the different types of pianos so that you will have a better knowledge of the mechanics of the piano.
 At the same time, you can discover if a certain piano best suits your style of play.

-3 primary types of piano
+3 primary different types of pianos

 Source: Steinway & Sons

-There are generally three main types of piano: Grand, Upright/Vertical and Digital.
+There are generally three main different types of pianos: Grand, Upright/Vertical and Digital.
 Grand pianos are very costly due to its size and the placement of the strings as well as the tone.
 The strings are placed horizontally which makes it easier to produce a powerful tone.
 This creates a room for much longer strings and a larger soundboard area.
 They are mainly used in large group concerts and individual performances.